I Bought a Black Christmas Tree on a Whim—and I Love It

 Black Christmas trees are becoming more and more mainstream.
 They're now available online and in brick-and-mortar stores, and it's easy to see why they're a growing trend: They're versatile for both traditional and modern aesthetics.
 Since neutrals like cream, black, gray, and warm metals punctuate my transitional decor, I decided to adorn my tree with an assortment of mixed-metal ornaments.
 That way, my holiday palette could feel sophisticated and cohesive with the rest of my home rather than overtly Christmas-y, and I wouldn't have to reinvent my decor during the holiday season.

 Where to Buy a Black Christmas Tree

 Most big-box retailers now carry a limited number of black trees in stores and a large selection online.
 Here are a few of the best black Christmas trees we’ve found.

-For Something Unexpected: Silver Shadow Ombre Artificial Christmas Tree, 6 Feet, Unlit
+For Something Unexpected: Artificial Christmas Tree, 6 Feet, Clear Lights

-An ombre tree like this doesn't need lights to dazzle viewers as it transitions from black to silver.
-This slender 6-foot design comes with a white tree stand to seamlessly blend with its silver base branches.
+A tree like this proves simple is best.
+Plain white twinkle lights make a bold statement against the black PVC branches and provide a neutral backdrop for colorful ornaments.
+This slender 6-foot design comes with a black tree stand to seamlessly blend with its base branches.